 - Guides on the extensive coverage of essential topics, for example, big O time, data structures, and core algorithms.

-- Behavioural Questions focuses on techniques to prepare for and ace the soft side of the interview process.
+- Behavioral Questions focuses on techniques to prepare for and ace the soft side of the interview process.

 - Details on what makes a good interview question and hiring process for interviewers & companies.